ldzoid/damn-vulnerable-defi-v2/README.md

 The Rewarder challange stepped up in complexity from previous challanges, it might be intimidating at first.
 We have 2 pools, **FlashLoanerPool.sol** offering flash loans, **TheRewarderPool.sol** offering reward tokens every 5 days to those who deposit DVT token.
 The goal is to win majority of rewards.

-In order to beat the challenge we must own the majority of deposited reward pool liquidity tokens, and flash loan contract offers loans in.. you guessed it, liquidity tokens!
+In order to beat the challenge we must own the majority of deposited reward pool liquidity tokens, and flash loan contract offers loans in.. you guessed it, DVT liquidity tokens!

 **AccountingToken.sol** is used inside Reward pool for inside accounting logic to track who deposited what amount etc.